LeonardoCesani/Applied-AI-in-Biomedicine-2023/README.md

-# README: Classification of PACs and PVCs in PPG using Convolutional Neural Networks
+# Classification of PACs and PVCs in PPG using Convolutional Neural Networks

 ## Project Title
 Classification of Premature Atrial Contractions (PACs) and Premature Ventricular Contractions (PVCs) in Photoplethysmography (PPG) signals using Convolutional Neural Networks (CNNs)